|

 [Best Paper Award]

-Dadoma Sherpa, Dhruva Abhijit Rajwade, Imon
+Dadoma Sherpa, Dhruva Abhijit Rajwade,

-Mitra, Dhruba Dhar, Sunita Sharma, Pratip Chakraborty,
+Imon Mitra, Dhruba Dhar, Sunita Sharma, Pratip

 Koel Chaudhury